rsenne/GeneralizedAdditiveModels.jl/README.md

 ## Usage

-The basic interface to `GAM.jl` is the `gam` function, which is as easy as:
+The basic interface to `GeneralizedAdditiveModels.jl` is the `gam` function, which is as easy as:

 ```{julia}
     mod = gam("Volume ~ s(Girth, k=10, degree=3) + s(Height, k=10, degree=3)", df)